Liupold/numerical/README.md

-# Collection of sample assignments and solution.
+# Collection of sample numerical methods.
 Written in python.